hoytech/quadrable/README.md

 After the syncer has constructed the shadow copy of the provider's tree, it can then optionally incorporate values from this tree into its own.
 There are several options here:

 * Synchronisation: Simply replace the local tree with the shadow tree (after expanding its witness nodes).
 This is a leader/follower configuration where the syncer is replicating the data from the provider.
-* Merge: For all leaves that exist in the shadow tree but not locally, insert into the local tree.
+* Grow-only: For all leaves that exist in the shadow tree but not locally, insert into the local tree.
+Ignore deletions and changes.
+This implements.
+* Last-Write-Wins: Same as above, but handle changes as well, and discard the version with the older timestamp.
 For any modified values, replace if their timestamp is newer than the local version.
-This implements a G-Set (grow-only) delta-state CRDT.
 * Other arbitrary logic: The syncer effectively has the full copies of both trees, so any sort of diffing/patching algorithm can be applied.

 ### Depth Limits